Black Lives Matter: A Reading List for Adults

 2016 by Mychal Denzel SmithGet this item

-How do you learn to be a black man in America?
-For young black men today, it means coming of age during the presidency of Barack Obama.
+How do you learn to be a Black man in America?
+For young Black men today, it means coming of age during the presidency of Barack Obama.
 It means witnessing the deaths of Oscar Grant, Trayvon Martin, Michael Brown, Akai Gurley, and too many more.
-It means celebrating powerful moments of black self-determination for LeBron James, Dave Chappelle, and Frank Ocean.
+It means celebrating powerful moments of Black self-determination for LeBron James, Dave Chappelle, and Frank Ocean.
 Mychal Denzel Smith chronicles his own personal and political education during these tumultuous years, describing his efforts to come into his own in a world that denied his humanity.
-Smith unapologetically upends reigning assumptions about black masculinity, rewriting the script for black manhood so that depression and anxiety aren’t considered taboo, and feminism and LGBTQ rights become part of the fight.
+Smith unapologetically upends reigning assumptions about Black masculinity, rewriting the script for black manhood so that depression and anxiety aren’t considered taboo, and feminism and LGBTQ rights become part of the fight.
 The questions Smith asks in this book are urgent—for him, for the martyrs and the tokens, and for the Trayvons that could have been and are still waiting.

 2009 by Marlon JamesGet this item

 Lilith is born into slavery on a Jamaican sugar plantation at the end of the eighteenth century.
 Even at her birth, the slave women around her recognize a dark power that they- and she-will come to both revere and fear.
 The Night Women, as they call themselves, have long been plotting a slave revolt, and as Lilith comes of age they see her as the key to their plans.
-But when she begins to understand her own feelings, desires, and identity, Lilith starts to push at the edges of what is imaginable for the life of a slave woman, and risks becoming the conspiracy's weak link.
+But when she begins to understand her own feelings, desires, and identity, Lilith starts to push at the edges of what is imaginable for the life of an enslaved woman, and risks becoming the conspiracy's weak link.

 2013 by Kiese LaymonGet this item